Are Acai Bowls Healthy? Nutrition and Benefits

 You can use soy, coconut, almond, or cow’s milk.
 Add the acai puree and blend until it reaches your desired smoothie consistency.
 Divide the smoothie into multiple bowls and garnish as desired.
 You can top your acai bowl with granola, fresh fruit, coconut flakes, and chia seeds.

-Learn More About Healthy Eating and Nutrition with Signos’ Expert Advice
+Learn More About Healthy Eating and Nutrition With Signos’ Expert Advice

 In a world that focuses on dietary restrictions, continuous glucose monitoring encourages food freedom by assessing how your body responds to the foods you eat.
 CGM puts you in the driver’s seat by providing you with real-time data that you can use to make informed decisions about your nutritional intake.